 We grow up hearing the stories of successful people like Bill Gates or Steve Jobs, who revolutionized the world with creative and mind-blowing ideas.

 This builds a belief that if you have to run a successful business, you have to have a new idea that hasn’t been worked on before.

 Just look at Google.

-One thing is clear from the example: To make a startup successful, you don't necessarily need a new big idea always.
+One thing is clear from the example: To make a startup successful, you always don’t necessarily need a new big idea.

-The author suggests that as an entrepreneur, one should also look at evolutionary ideas.
+The author suggests that one should also look at evolutionary ideas as an entrepreneur.

 What’s the difference between “revolutionary ideas” and “evolutionary ideas”?

 In contrast, evolutionary ideas are built over existing ideas.